MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ConfigureAndDeploySelfServicePasswordReset.md

 6. Enter your verification code and then select **Next**.

 7. In the choose a new password step, enter and then confirm your new password.
-Recommend password = **Pass@w.rd1234**.
+Recommended password = **Pass@w.rd1234**.

 8. When complete, select **Finish**.

 9. Sign in as **AlexW** with the new password you created.

-10. Enter your verification code and then verify you can complete the sign in process.

-11. When finished, close your browser.
+10. When finished, close your browser.

-### Task 5 - What happens if you try a user not in SSPRTesters group?
+### Task 5 - What happens if you try reset a password for a user that is not in SSPRTesters group?

 1. As a test, open a new InPrivate browser window and try to log into the Azure Portal as GradyA, and select **Forgot my password** option.

+2. Note the message provided.